hovancik/stretchly/README.md

 <img src="tray.png" height="140">

 *Stretchly* is monitoring your idle time, so when you are idle for 5 minutes, breaks will be paused until you return.

 *Stretchly* is also monitoring Do Not Disturb mode, so breaks are paused when DnD mode is On.

 *Stretchly* follows the theme of your system and is also available in dark mode.

 <img src="dark.png" height="340">

+### Interact with stretchly from command line

+When a Stretchly instance is running, the `stretchly` command can be use to interact with it from the command line.

+Type `stretchly help` to get a list of all commands and options available as well as some examples.

 ## Preferences